silveste/learning-stuff/README.md

 ### Tools, Environments, Servers, Operating systems, Deployment

-:clock1: [Integration Development Environments](subjects/ide.md) Goal: Be able to use it as a tool and to know basic settings such as install plugins and shortcuts.
+:white_check_mark: [Integration Development Environments](subjects/ide.md) Goal: Be able to use it as a tool and to know basic settings such as install plugins and shortcuts.

 :white_check_mark: [GIT & GitHub](subjects/git.md) Goal: Able to use it as a tool